Stephen Silver: Animated works

-In the field of animation, Silver is the lead character designer on Disney Channel's Kim Possible, ABC TV's Clerks: The Animated Series, and Nickelodeon's Danny Phantom (on which he was also art director).
+In the field of animation, Silver is the lead character designer on Disney Channel's Kim Possible, ABC's Clerks: The Animated Series, and Nickelodeon's Danny Phantom (on which he was also art director).

 His character designs for the characters of Clerks: The Animated Series inspired the animated versions of characters in the other View Askew films.

 He also worked on Nickelodeon's The Fairly OddParents as the lead character designer for the Crash Nebula episode special, and some character designs for the movie Channel Chasers.
 His early work in animation included designing characters for Histeria.